arenaxr/arena-py/docs/events.md

 ```

 ## Generic Events
-If there is an event that does not exist yet, you can use this to have more freedom in the event type.
+If there is an event that does not exist yet, you can use this to have more freedom in the event type:
 ```python
 # define custom event
 evt = Event(type="my_custom_event", position=(3,4,5), target=sphere)